nautobot/nautobot-app-ssot/docs/admin/integrations/proxmox_setup.md

 Single Source of Truth → Proxmox VE Config**).
-Five of them (SSoT Tag, Default Cluster Type, Default Location, Default Node Device Type, Default Node Device Role) are **object references** rendered as dropdowns rather than free text — each points at an object `signals.py` pre-creates on first migrate, so the pre-populated default is normally all you need:
+Five of them (SSoT Tag, Default Cluster Type, Default Location, Default Node Device Type, Default Node Device Role) are **object references** rendered as dropdowns rather than free text — each points at an object `signals.py` pre-creates on first migrate, so the pre-populated default is normally all you need.
+Of these, only **SSoT Tag** is optional (it's cosmetic — see the table below); the other four are required.

 | Field | Default | Purpose |
 | ----- | ------- | ------- |